top of page

 I must undertake this journey alone, even if your proximity is a breath away from my heart.
 This is an initiation.
 You serve as both my guide and tormentor, as angel and demon.

 What tests must I complete to reach the next level with you?
-We cross the stream that slices through my 24.5 acres of old-growth forest.
+We cross the stream that slices through my 24.5 acres of old-growth-aspiring forest.
 Just beyond the water, the trees give way to a field of ferns mingling with creeping buttercup and goldenrods.
 Sun-bleached boulders hint at a time when glaciers ruled this land.
 I feel like both witness and victim to the endless cycles of change.

 Act 3: The Revelation

 “I’ve made it through another day unscathed,” I say to you, listening to the crickets welcome the night.
 On the horizon, angels await my return.
-I inhale deeply, knowing this awe and splendor will inevitably give way to an ending.
+I inhale deeply, knowing this splendor will inevitably give way to an ending.
 I see my body decomposing beneath the roots of a cedar tree as the wispy white lights of the aurora borealis call me home.

 Comments